 - Core: Unrestricted funding

-Place2Be is one of the UK's leading advocates of children's mental health and wellbeing.
-With one in ten children in Britain (three in every classroom) affected by a mental health problem it has never been more important to invest in the availability of front-line emotional and psychological support.
+With one in six children and young people affected by a diagnosable mental health problem it has never been more important to invest in the availability of front-line emotional and psychological support.

-Pears Foundation has been a supporter of Place2Be’s work since 2010.
-The Foundation is the charity's single largest funder of core costs, with grants totalling over £400,000 to date.
-In the time since Pears Foundation began its support, Place2Be has expanded into eighty additional schools, reaching a further 44,000 children and young people, their parents and teachers.
+Pears Foundation has been a supporter of Place2Be’s work since 2010 and is the charity’s single largest funder of core costs.
+In the time since our relationship began, Place2Be has expanded significantly and now works in over 370 schools, reaching more than 200,000 pupils.